Thomas-Astade/bitmessaged/model/Components_bitmessaged/Component_bitmessaged/docu/Mainpage.md

 To use the objects or to generate them you must use a plugin.

-an example for a plugin you find in

-at the moment there are no plugins availabel.
+At the moment there are no plugins availabel.
 But there are planned plugins for:

+- debugging
 - SMTP bridging
 - bitmessge API
 - gateway to mobile appications